-After giving birth to her son in February 2014, Carrie Clark, 30, of Columbia couldn’t alleviate her neck and back pain.
+After giving birth to her son, Carrie Clark, 30, of Columbia couldn’t alleviate her neck and back pain.
 When at Mizzou Therapy Services-Rangeline for physical therapy, she began talking to Jennifer Stone, DPT, OCS, about her pelvic pain, too.

 “Being a new mom, I just thought the pain I was experiencing was normal after giving birth,” Carrie said.